localstack/docs/content/en/user-guide/aws/neptune/index.md

 ## IAM Enforcement for Gremlin Queries

-Amazon Neptune resources that have IAM DB authentication enabled require all requests to be signed using AWS Signature Version 4.
+Amazon Neptune resources with IAM DB authentication enabled require all requests to use AWS Signature Version 4.
-You can find more information about this feature and how to authenticate by visiting [AWS documentation](https://docs.aws.amazon.com/neptune/latest/userguide/iam-auth-connecting.html).

-When starting LocalStack with [IAM enforcement enabled](https://docs.localstack.cloud/user-guide/security-testing/), the Neptune database will verify the authenticated user permission to access the data.
+When LocalStack starts with [IAM enforcement enabled](https://docs.localstack.cloud/user-guide/security-testing/), the Neptune database checks user permissions before granting access.
-We support the following actions on Gremlin queries for databases engine version `1.3.2.0` and higher.
+ The following Gremlin query actions are available for database engine versions `1.3.2.0` and higher:

 ```json
 {